Vertical Vegetable Gardens – High Yields In Less Space

 Does a vertical vegetable garden work?

 A vertical vegetable garden is a perfect solution for a gardener with limited space.
 Growing up and not out, you can pull your heavy-spreading vegetables and fruit off your raised beds and have them climb, freeing up space to plant more food.
-There are many great ways to grow food vertically in a garden and many great benefits.Â
+There are many great ways to grow food vertically in a garden and many great benefits.

-The Many Benefits Of Growing A Vertical Vegetable garden
+The Many Benefits Of Growing A Vertical Vegetable Garden

 There are so many excellent benefits to growing vertical veggie gardens:

-Vertical Gardens Maximize Space
+Maximize Space

 When you grow a vertical vegetable garden, you save space for planting more crops.

-Growing large sprawling crops like pumpkins and squash, cucumber, and zucchini can take up a lot of ground space.
+Growing large, sprawling crops like pumpkins and squash, cucumber, and zucchini can take up a lot of ground space.
 So get them up off your beds and growing vertically, and claim back all that growing space for more food!

-Grow Vertically For Better Air Circulation
+Better Air Circulation

 A vertical vegetable garden will have much-improved air circulation.
 With the plants up off the ground, it helps air to circulate under the leaves.